 Common Career Mistakes and How to Avoid Them

-Are you trying everything to improve your career without success?
-Have you ever thought about what the reason is for why your friend or colleague has been promoted while you’re still stuck in the same spot?
-It’s true that a lot of us make mistakes in our careers that stagnate development.
-Learn about these errors and how they can be avoided.
+Are you doing everything to improve your career but without success?
+Have you ever asked yourself why your coworker or friend has been promoted while you’re still in the same place?
+It’s true that a lot of us make a few common errors that stall our professional growth.
+Keep reading to discover these mistakes and learn how to avoid them.

 Key Takeaways

-- Find mentorship, Continuing Education and Transferable Skill Set development to remain competitive.
+- Seek Mentoring, Continuing Education and Transferable Skill Set development to remain in the game.

 Not Establishing Goals

-Are you able to articulate a view of where you’d like be within the next year or two years?
-If you don’t set realistic goals, it can hinder progress.
-Create clear short-term and long-term goals that prioritize those that will have the greatest impact on your career advancement.
-To improve your job satisfaction be sure your objectives align with your personal goals.
+Are you able to articulate a view of where you’d like to be in the next year, or two?
+If you don’t set realistic goals, it can slow progress.
+Set clear short and long-term goals that prioritize those that will have the greatest impact on career advancement.
+To boost job satisfaction make sure that your goals align with your personal preferences.

 - Participate in employee resource groups